 After camping at Sand Flat Campground the night before, we packed up and headed to the Echo Lakes trailhead to start our hike in.
 During the peak season, a water taxi runs from the TH to upper Echo Lake, which could save you 5 miles round trip (be sure to bring cash and coins for the pay phone on the way back).
 The taxi wasn't running at the time for us, so we ended up hiking along the emerald green Lower and Upper Echo Lakes.
 Most of our hike would be relatively flat, as the difference between Aloha Lake and Echo Lakes is only around 700', but a lot of the trail was rocky terrain, which made for slow climbing.

 As the trail beings to wind through the forest, we encountered several patches of snow and ice.
 We passed several junctions for the other lakes in the area like Lake Lucille, Lake Margery, and Lake of the Woods.
 It was only 5 miles from the TH to the south shore of Lake Aloha, but we continued along the eastern side of the shore (passing Lake LeConte and Heather Lake) for another 1.5 miles before veering off the PCT to find a campsite that got us closer to Mosquito Pass.

 Lake Aloha is a special lake in that there are hundreds of rock islands throughout the length of the lake, and since the water level was extremely low this late in the season, the islands were more apparent than normal.
-We ended up setting up camp at a great campsite complete with benches and even a log wind wall and then were treated to a vivid pink sunset.
+We ended up setting up camp at a great campsite complete with benches and even a log wind wall before being treated to a vivid pink sunset.